TUTORIAL NOTES:

 If you are using any other wiring method, you do so at your own risk to the sensitive GPIO pins of the Pi!

-For most WS2812b strips, the RGB Byte Order is GRB, so start there.
+For most ws2812b & sk6812 strips, the RGB Byte Order is GRB, so start there.

-For now, leave Refresh Time as-is at 0.
+For now, leave Refresh Time alone.

 For Maximum LED Count, unless you have more than 256 LEDs you can just leave 256 there.